harish-chauhan/nitika-vuejs-base/README.md

-# vue-base
-A base project in VueJS
+#VueJS Crud Example Application
+This application is an example build of creating CRUD and node API.

-#FOR VUE
+# VUE Install

-npm i
+    > npm install

+The API used in this example is a Node.js express API.

+# Run
-npm run dev
+    > npm run dev

-#FOR node
+Site is active on http://localhost:8080

+# NODE start API

+To start the API open your command terminal to this location and enter

- node server.js
+    > node server.js

+API is now active on http://localhost:3000